-Every Friday Popi and I speak on the phone.
-This has been a tradition for about seven years now and is one of the highlights of my week.
-We talk about all sorts of things—food, the latest news and politics from the Jewish world, stocks—but for the most part we discuss the NBA.
+Popi and I speak over the phone every Friday.
+It’s been a tradition of ourss for about seven years now and is one of the highlights of my week.
+We talk about all sorts of things—what kind of pastrami the Boca Raton kosher deli is serving, the latest scandal involving a Rabbi, how Pepsi’s stock is doing—but for the most part we discuss the NBA.

-On Fridays I allot an hour to speak to him.
-I no longer iron during the calls.
-Sometimes the conversations don’t go that long; it seems like the list of Popi’s body parts that are properly working is shorter than that of those not properly working and so there are times when he just doesn’t feel very well, or energetic.
-But “I’m not complaining, I’m not complaining” he likes to say, and repeat again and again, and when the Heat wins that statement rings even more true.
+On Fridays now I allot an hour to speak to him.
+No multi-tasking.
+Sometimes the conversations don’t last very long; at this point it seems like the list of Popi’s body parts which are functioning properly is shorter than the list of those not and so there are times when he feels sort of lifeless.
+But “I’m not complaining, I’m not complaining” he likes to say, and repeat, again and again, and when the Heat wins he rarely does.

 * * *

 June 8, 2012.
 I know this call is going to be a fun one.
 LeBron scored 45 points last night in Boston and looked unstoppable in a dazzling, critic-quieting performance.
 He helped the Heat, which was down 3-2, stave off elimination, and possibly a complete demolition of the Big Three blueprint that Pat Riley so brilliantly put together just two years ago.
 My grandmother, Vivian, five years younger than Popi and his wife of 67 years, answers the phone.